ivansible/asterisk/roles/ast-core/README.md

 ## Dialplan

-This role disables LUA and AEL dialplan modules and removes corresponding configuration.
-We use old-school asterisk dialplan only.
+This role disables LUA and AEL dialplan modules and removes corresponding configurations.
+We opt for the old-school asterisk dialplan.

 The main asterisk dialplan configuration file `/etc/asterisk/extensions.conf` is made modular by means of `#include`s.